You guys. I can hardly believe that 2018 is almost over! It’s almost time to start the reading challenge of 2019!

 Give Your Kids a Break: Parenting with Compassion for You and Your Children by Kim Frederickson.
 I struggled to differentiate this category from the “guide” category, but in the end decided that anything that helps improve my life or my mental outlook is “self-help.”
 This book was amazing and truly did help me shift my perspective.
 All parents should read it!

 17-18. two books with opposites in their titles (e.g., one book containing Black and the other White)

 My Life in France by Julia Child with Alex Prud’homme and Death on the Nile by Agatha Christie.
 (Also: The Storied Life of A.J.
 Fikry by Gabrielle Zevin and The Good Neighbor: The Life and Work of Fred Rogers by Maxwell King.
 Apparently I really loved life this year!)
 This was a really fun challenge with so many possibilities!
 Because I started out the year just reading randomly and not sticking closely to the challenge list, I spent a lot of time trying to see if I could fit one of my random books into the challenge by finding an opposite.
-Because I went with one memoir and one novel, the two were pretty different anyway, but it was fun to see how the “life” book(s) went deep into the events of a person’s life and their mental attitudes, but the “death” book did not dive at all into character development.
+The combination I chose included one memoir and one novel, so the two were pretty opposite anyway, but it was fun to see how the “life” book(s) went deep into the events of a person’s life and their mental attitudes, but the “death” book did not dive at all into character development.

 19. a fanfic

 Vinegar Girl by Anne Tyler.
 Anyone who writes a parody or a spinoff of a famous story is writing fanfic, right?
 Some of it is just better than others.
 This novel was short and enjoyable, a modern take on Shakespeare’s The Taming of the Shrew.